nbudin/google4r-checkout/README.md

 ## Dependencies

-The unit tests use Mocha so you have to install the gem "mocha" to run the tests.
-You will also need the money gem library.
+google4r-checkout makes extensive use of the money gem library, which is a required dependency.
+The unit tests also use Mocha and Nokogiri, which should be automatically pulled down by Bundler.

 google4r-checkout doesn't depend on any particular Ruby web framework, so it should work with any version of Rails, Sinatra, Camping, or even no web framework at all.